 Trim trees back to reduce shade and sheltered areas.
 Reduce large, open areas for them to move around in by planting low shrubs.
 In the remaining open spaces, keep your grass trimmed short to cut down on its grazability.

-Train motion detecting lights on your garden to discourage nighttime feeding.
+Train motion-detecting lights in your garden to discourage nighttime feeding.
 Hang noise deterrents, such as tin cans, near your garden and along the borders of your property.

 Limit outdoor access to water.
 Eliminate or fence off any water points that might attract them.
 If a stream flows near your garden, consider damming it off upstream to create a more attractive space for them far away from your plants.